woomike/cheatsheet/README.md

 1) Touch a file 'i' somewhere in your $PATH (/usr/local/bin/i)

+1a) chmod 755 the new 'i' file

-1a) mkdir 'cheatsheet' in your Home
+1b) mkdir 'cheatsheet' in your Home

 2) Inside write: